What is Assessed Value (AV)?

 Why isn’t my new assessment 50% of my purchase price?

-The simple answer is that it is against the law.
+Assessors are not to set a property’s true cash value based on any single sale.
+A mass appraisal method is used which analyzes a large sample of qualified sales that occurred within a defined sale study period.
 MCL 211.27(6) states that, “the purchase price paid in a transfer of property is not the presumptive true cash value of the property transferred.
 In determining the true cash value of transferred property, an assessing officer shall assess that property using the same valuation method used to value all other property of that same classification in the assessing jurisdiction.”

 This means that an assessor must perform a market study, analyzing all arm’s-length sales that occurred within the municipality within specified dates, to determine the market pattern during that time period.
 Neighborhood values are then adjusted accordingly.